wingywing/bomby/README.md

 This project's static Pages are built by [GitLab CI][ci], following the steps defined in [`.gitlab-ci.yml`](.gitlab-ci.yml):

-You need to create a masked, protected variable scoped to the environment `neocities` to store your Neocities API token.
+You need to create a masked, protected, **file type** variable, scoped to the environment `neocities` which will store your Neocities API token.
 The key should be called `NEOCITIES_TOKEN` and the value should be the API key from the site settings area for your site on Neocities.